slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On getting advantage

 <!--
+> *"The secret to life is weak competition.”
+“How do you beat Bobby Fischer?
+You play him at any game except chess."  -- Warren Buffett*

-+ x@codie_sanchez -- applying force vs removing obstacles. when you apply force you can identify obstacles.
+-- x\@codie_sanchez] * applying force vs removing obstacles. when you apply force you can identify obstacles.

-- Changing the subject.
++ Changing the subject.
 Hallmark of the loser
-- failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia
++ failing causes: group decisions / decide based on how successful others are deciding / asymmetry of risk-reward / overdiversificaton / inertia
-- What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
++ What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
-But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
+But the follow-on effect to individual cheating is group cheating, and the Utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
-- What’s your advantage: informational, analytical, or behavioral?
++ What’s your advantage: informational, analytical, or behavioral?
-- You must play by your rules, funnel your weird stuff to give you some advantage.
++ You must play by your rules, funnel your weird stuff to give you some advantage.
 -->

 > *"Never interrupt your enemy when he is making a mistake."